Shokochoco/wordsMemo/README.md

 Why only nouns?
 The more verbs and nouns you can remember, the more sentences you can make and the more confident you will be.
 However, French nouns have a gender, so if you can't distinguish their gender, you won't be able to make the right sentences.

-The English translations are large in this app, so you can learn from the English.( can learn both for non-native English speakers)
+The English translations are large in this app, so you can learn from the English.

 You can also register a simple memo for each word.

 ## How to use
 1, Download on your iPhone (iOS13 or later, iPad not supported) https://apps.apple.com/jp/app/wordsmemo/id1584968314?l=en 2, Click the + button on the top right to register a word.
-(You can also learn English words by changing the Japanese input box to English)

 3, Put a check mark on your memory.